 - What is the risk associated with Stronghold?

-In rare cases, Stronghold causes temporary alopecia (hair loss) at the application site in cats.
-Very rarely, there is also temporary irritation at the application site.
+Stronghold causes temporary alopecia (hair loss) at the application site in less than 1 in 1,000 cats.

 - What are the precautions for the person who gives the medicine or comes into contact with the animal?

-The package leaflet should be read before use.
-Because it is highly flammable, Stronghold should be kept away from heat, sparks, any open flame or other sources of ignition.
-Do not smoke, eat or drink while handling Stronghold.
-Wash hands after use and wash off any product in contact with the skin immediately with soap and water.
-If Stronghold gets into the eyes, flush the eyes immediately with water and seek medical attention.
+Stronghold is highly flammable and should be kept away from heat, sparks, any open flame or other sources of ignition.
+The user must not smoke, eat or drink while handling Stronghold.
+Hands should be washed after use and any product in contact with the skin should be washed off immediately with soap and water.
+If Stronghold comes into contact with the eyes, they should be flushed immediately with water and medical attention sought.

 - Why has Stronghold been approved?

-The Committee for Medicinal Products for Veterinary Use (CVMP) agreed that the benefits of Stronghold exceed the risks for the treatment and prevention of parasitic infestations in cats and dogs.
-The Committee recommended that Stronghold be given a marketing authorisation.
+The Committee for Medicinal Products for Veterinary Use (CVMP) agreed that the benefits of Stronghold exceed the risks for the approved indications and recommended that Stronghold be given a marketing authorisation.
 The benefit-risk balance may be found in the scientific discussion module of this EPAR.

 - Other information about Stronghold

 The European Commission granted a marketing authorisation valid throughout the European Union for Stronghold on 25 November 1999.
 Information on the prescription status of this product may be found on the label / outer package.

 This EPAR was last updated on 05/04/2017 .